 - SurfShark apps have a “crash reports” option to report diagnostic info if the app crashes.
 This is anonymized and it can be easily disabled in the settings.

-Note that many VPN services have an option to send crash reports in the apps.
+Note that many VPN services give you the option to send crash reports in the apps.
 If you find this concerning, just disable the option in settings.
 The Surfshark mobile apps may also contain an advertising ID.
-Again, if you find this problematic, then you can just disable it in the settings.
+Again, if you find this problematic, you can just disable it in the settings.

 Surfshark Warrant Canary